TERRAM PACIS YOUTH HEALTH

 “Youth health literacy” brings together many different concepts related to what youth and communities need to make effective health decisions for themselves, their families, and their communities as a means to develop healthier lifestyles necessary to achieve a greater state of health and well-being. what is health literacy?
 In a general sense, health literacy refers to personal skills and social resources needed by an individual to access, understand, apply, and use information and services to make health decisions, and the ability, the capacity to communicate, affirm, and implement those decisions.
 Therefore, health literacy of individuals and communities influences health behaviour, characteristics of society, and the health system; so, the reason why it is essential to invest in health literacy.

 The concept of health literacy was first proposed in health education as social policy, emphasising the importance of health literacy on national health and the provision of the most basic health literacy education for the students in schools.
 Its goal was later to highlight that: Health literacy is an important predictor of health status and outcomes; Health literacy is a key factor for determining the effective use of health information and making choices for promoting health; Individuals with low health literacy have a limited understanding of health information or low health self-management ability that increases hospitalisation, and the medical expenses as well as causes high mortality.
 Both good health-promoting behaviours and healthy lifestyle habits are developed in youthhood, the vital developmental stage, which involves physical, psychological, and social changes that affect both youth health outcomes and the quality of life in adulthood.
-Early youth health literacy can aid in the youth gaining an understanding of health information and promoting interaction with healthcare system, thereby providing positive health outcomes and well-being in the future.
+Early youth health literacy can aid youth in gaining an understanding of health information and promoting interaction with healthcare system, thereby providing positive health outcomes and well-being in the future.

 Hence, understanding the health literacy of the youth is crucial for youth health and well-being towards youth’s physical, psychological, and social development.
 Herein defined as the degree to which young people have the capacity to obtain, process, understand, and apply most basic health information needed to make appropriate health decisions, youth health literacy is an important public health issue and a fundamental component of the pursuit of the youth health and well-being.
 Early family, school, community, and media-based interventions for promotion of youth health literacy are therefore crucial from both a public and youth health perspective.
 This requires a dynamic that involves both youth health skills and supportive, inclusive, diverse environments that make available easily accessible health information and youth health literacy education and facilitate interaction between youth and those environments since youth health literacy is developed in different contexts.